Starcounter/Docs/docs/star-tool.md

 ### Commands

-The available commands can be split into three categories:
+The available commands can be split into four categories:

 - [Database management commands](#database-management), used for creating and starting databases.
 - [Import and export commands](#import-and-export), used for importing and exporting data to or from SQLite database files.